 - Now add tea tree oil to this water.
 Add 2-3 drops for every ounce of water.
 1 ounce is roughly 1/4 cup.
 So, if you use 1/2 cup water, add 4-6 drops of tea tree oil.

-- Cover the bottle with lid and shake well.
+- Cover the bottle with a lid and shake well.

 - Every day, when you comb your hair or your kid’s hair after bathing, shake the bottle well and spray this solution on hair.